Monaghan United F.C.: Ulster Senior League

+In April 2021, Monaghan United announced they would join the Ulster Senior League (USL) for the 2021–22 season.
+This made them the first club from Monaghan or Cavan to do so.
+However, they withdrew from the league after one season to return to the Monaghan Cavan League.

+North East Football League

+As of March 2025, Monaghan United had joined Monaghan Town in leaving the Monaghan Cavan League for the North East Football League (NEFL).
+They joined the league at Division 3 level.

+Women's team

 Dublin Women's Soccer League

 Monaghan United formed a ladies football team in 2006.
 They won Division Four of the Dublin Women's Soccer League in their first season and were promoted to Division Two.
 In 2007 they again won the league along with the Leinster Junior Cup.
 In 2008 they won the DWSL Intermediate Cup after defeating Santry 3–1 in the final.
 In 2012 they reached the semi-finals of the WFAI Intermediate Cup.